All You Need To Know About Cloud-Based Phone System

 As cloud phones route calls over the internet, making international calls is as easy as making local calls.
 That you don’t have to pay extra is the icing on the cake.
 This is beneficial to businesses that have offices in multiple locations across the world as well as to those who are selling their products and services beyond the bounds of their country.

-Cloud phone providers are leveraging the power of AI to enhance customer service quality and perform several functions, including speech-to-text, IVR operations, and sentiment analysis.
+Cloud phone services are leveraging the power of AI to enhance customer service quality and perform several functions, including speech-to-text, IVR operations, and sentiment analysis.

 Cloud phones allow businesses to communicate with the caller through text messages.
 Instant messaging allows the user to pass the information in writing so it can be referenced later.